-July 4th was a beautiful day here in San Francisco, and Priscilla and I decided to walk to the Marina district for lunch.
+July 4th was a beautiful day here in San Francisco, and my girlfriend Priscilla and I decided to walk to the Marina district for lunch.
 It was a gorgeous three-mile, hilly walk from our apartment – not unusual for us, but also not a short stroll.

 I had a low-carb breakfast beforehand – a few strips of turkey bacon and a handful of nuts – without taking any mealtime insulin.
 I carried glucose tablets on the walk, just in case of a low.
 By the time we got to the restaurant, my glucose had gone from 97 to 145 back down to 85 mg/dl.

 We chose a Mexican restaurant, which unfortunately had few low-carb options.
 (Fajitas, my usual order, were not listed.)
 I opted for the small appetizer meatballs (“albondigas”) and a side of plain black beans.
 I thought this was a pretty clever order, given the options.

 The waitress came by and deposited a medium-sized bowl of freshly baked, salty tortilla chips in the middle of our table.
 I harmlessly gobbled a few, as my glucose was steadily dropping.
 But alas, with the salty floodgates open, I then picked a few more – then a few more, and a few more.
 About 20 chips in, I realized I was way overboard and needed to take some insulin to cover the unplanned-for white carbs.
 Oops.